Swrve/swrve-android-sdk/README.md

  * Do not add timestamps to event names.
 For example, Tutorial.Start.1454458885
 * When creating custom events, do not use the `swrve.*` or `Swrve.*` namespace for your own events.
 This is reserved for Swrve use only.
 Custom event names beginning with `Swrve.` are restricted and cannot be sent.

-### Event Payloads ###
+### Event Payloads

 An event payload can be added and sent with every event.
 This allows for more detailed reporting around events and funnels.

+Notes on associated payloads:
-The associated payload should be a dictionary of key/value pairs; it is restricted to string and integer keys and values.
-There is a maximum cardinality of 500 key-value pairs for this payload per event.
-This parameter is optional.
+* The associated payload should be a dictionary of key/value pairs; it is restricted to string keys and values.
+* There is a maximum cardinality of 500 key-value pairs for this payload per event.
+This parameter is optional, but only the first 500 payloads will be seen in the dashboard.
+The data is still available in raw event logs.
+* It is not currently possible to use payloads as triggers or for filters in the dashboard.
+Events should be used for these purposes.

 ```
 Map<String,String> payload = new HashMap<String, String>();